PawelRozalski/ContractDeployOnSepoliaEthereum/README.md

 3. I had synchronic my VSC with my Github account.
 4. It's installed Node.js for environment starter to going to write scripts in JavaScript. https://nodejs.org/en/download
-5. Its opened new project in VSC "SolidityExperiences".
+5. Its opened new project in VSC "ContractDeployOnSepoliaEthereum".
 6. I was created new contract "MyFirstContract.sol".
 7. Its created new reposytory on GitHub.
 VSC: Source Control > Publish to GitHub
 8. Its created .gitignore file when I was pushed my new repository on GitHub.
 9. Instaled Solidity in Extensions VSC.
 VSC: Extensions > Solidity (I was choised "juanblanco.solidity")
-10. I opened terminal bash and I go to my "Contracts" folder in "SolidityExperiences" folder.
+10. I opened terminal bash and I go to my "Contracts" folder in "ContractDeployOnSepoliaEthereum" folder.
-BASH: cd ~/SolidityExperiences/contracts
+BASH: cd ~/ContractDeployOnSepoliaEthereum/contracts
-11. I was checked contents my folder "contracts" in "Solidity Experiences"
+11. I was checked contents my folder "contracts" in "ContractDeployOnSepoliaEthereum"
 BASH: ls
 12. How I check mine correct folder?
 BASH: pwd